 These downloadable toolkits are aimed at helping businesses, as well as tax agents and advisers, by providing guidance on the common errors that can occur in identifying capital or revenue expenditure.

 Ordinary business expenses can generally be set against profits, provided the expense is necessary and is wholly and exclusively for business purposes.
 There are a few exceptions where the expense is not allowable against tax including entertainment and professional fees for company formation.
 However, you can get tax relief for charity or sponsorship payments.
 Your accountant can advise you on where exactly the line is drawn, for example, a staff uniform is an allowable expense, but a suit is not.

 Employers' pension contributions made to a registered pension scheme generally are an allowable expense, but the same rule applies: the level of contributions must be justifiable in business terms.
 For example, HM Revenue & Customs might question disproportionately high pension contributions for the benefit of shareholding directors.
 As this can be an important area for personal tax planning, you should take advice.

 A number of other corporation tax reliefs can help reduce your corporation tax liability.

 R&D tax relief

 Corporation tax relief is available on qualifying research and development (R&D) costs.
-You do not have to be developing or creating leading edge technology to claim R&D relief.
-This R&D tax relief allows you to both deduct these costs from your trading income and claim up to an additional 130% (230% in total) as a corporation tax relief to be deducted from trading profits.
+You do not have to be developing or creating leading-edge technology to claim R&D relief.
+This R&D tax relief allows you to both deduct these costs from your trading income and claim up to an extra corporation tax relief from trading profits.
 Loss-making companies can use this corporation tax relief to increase their losses and set against past or future profits or claim a cash tax credit.
-The rules vary slightly for large companies.
+The rules vary for large companies.